dtaylor1701/XCSnippets/README.md

 xcsnippets -0
 ```

 A list of snippets is maintained [here](Collections/main.json).
-Take a look with `-l` Please open a PR if you'd like to add a repo!
+Take a look with `-l`.
+Please open a PR if you'd like to add a repo!
 ```
 xcsnippets -l
 ```